force-sight/forcesight/README.md

 # add --ros_viz arg to visualize the 3d scene on rviz
 python -m robot.visual_servo --config default_config --index 0 --epoch best --prompt "pick up the keys" --ip <ROBOT IP>
 ```

+If you do not have a force/torque sensor, you can still run ForceSight on the robot by passing `--use_ft 0` as an arg.
+If running `visual_servo.py`, set `USE_FORCE_OBJECTIVE` to `False` to ignore forces.
+Note that performance will suffer without the use of force goals, however.

 ---